Beginner’s Guide to Buying at Property Auctions

 Step 6: Auction Day

-On the auction day, arriving early allows time to register and settle in, or, for online auctions, to check that your setup is working smoothly.
+Arriving early on the auction day allows time to register and settle in or, for online auctions, to check that the setup is working smoothly.
 The auction typically begins with the auctioneer outlining the terms of sale and calling for opening bids.

-During the auction, bids are made either by raising a paddle or clicking the bid button, depending on the format.
-If you win, you will be asked to sign the contract immediately and pay the 10% deposit on the spot.
-This is a legally binding contract unlike traditional property sales where contracts are exchanged later.
+During the auction bids are made either by raising a paddle or clicking the bid button, depending on the format.
+A successful bidder is required to sign the contract immediately and pay a 10% deposit on the spot.
+This forms a legally binding agreement, unlike traditional property sales where contracts are exchanged at a later stage.

 Step 7: After Winning the Bid

 Winning the bid sets the clock in motion, with the remaining balance typically due within 28 to 30 days.
-During this period, close coordination with your solicitor is key to finalising the paperwork and ensuring a smooth completion process.
+During this period close coordination with the solicitor is key to finalising the paperwork and ensuring a smooth completion process.

-Failure to complete the purchase can result in the loss of your deposit and face legal consequences, which is why thorough preparation before bidding is so crucial.
-It is important to keep in mind that even with all the right preparation, first-time bidders can easily fall into some common traps that could lead to costly mistakes or missed opportunities.
-Being aware of the pitfalls that often catch newcomers off guard, you can make smarter choices and increase your chances of landing the perfect property at the best price.
+Failure to complete the purchase can result in the loss of the deposit and face legal consequences, which is why thorough preparation before bidding is so crucial.
+It is important to keep in mind that even with all the right preparation first-time bidders can easily fall into some common traps that could lead to costly mistakes or missed opportunities.
+Awareness of these challenges can support better decision-making and improve the likelihood of securing a suitable property at a favourable price.

-Guide prices can be misleading: It’s often set low to attract bidders.
-Set your own maximum price based on thorough market research.
+Guide prices can be misleading: Guide prices are often set low to attract bidders and may not reflect the true market value.
+Establishing a maximum price based on thorough market research can provide a realistic benchmark.

-Thorough due diligence matters: Never bid without inspecting the property and reviewing legal documents.
+Thorough due diligence matters: Inspecting the property and reviewing all legal documentation reduces the risk of unforeseen issues after purchase.

-Be aware of additional costs: These can include buyer’s premiums, legal fees and renovation expenses.
+Be aware of additional costs: Additional expenses such as buyer’s premiums, legal fees and renovation costs can significantly affect the total outlay.

 While property auctions can offer opportunities to purchase at competitive prices, the process is legally binding thus making thorough preparation and professional guidance is crucial.
-With a clear bidding strategy and knowledge of what to expect on the auction day, you will be ready to bid with confidence.
-Good luck with your first auction!
+With a clear bidding strategy and knowledge of what to expect on the auction day bidders can approach the process with greater confidence.

 Read Also: Auction Property Guide: Buy & Sell Smarter